-- All entries should be submitted in an 18 x 24 x 3.5-inch wooden display box with a clear plastic top (such as Plexiglas).
-Boxes can be handmade or purchased if they are of the correct size. - 2.
+- All entries should be submitted in an 18 x 24 x 3.5-inch wooden display box with a clear plastic top (such as Plexiglas boxes) can be handmade or purchased if they are of the correct size. - 2.
 4-Hers may choose to use one of two taxonomies: - a.
 As printed in "Insects in Kansas" book or - As printed on the "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net. - 3.
 Each exhibitor is required to identify each box with two identification labels bearing Exhibitor's name, county or district, the collection class 4-H'er is enrolled in and statement of taxonomy used: One label goes in the upper left corner of the box (inside) and the other on the lower right corner of the box (outside).
 Arrange specimens in the box so the box can be displayed lengthwise. - The preferred method is to arrange the insects in groups or rows parallel to the short sides of the box.
 Specimens are to be arranged by Order in the box, then Family where required. - The specimens should be collected by the exhibitor and should focus on Kansas insects.
 Insects may be collected from one county into bordering states and labeled accordingly. - 6.
 Two labels will be centered on the pin beneath each specimen.
-First (closest to the specimen) is the commonname label and the second label should include date/ locality.
-Full county name and state abbreviation shouldbe on the second label.
-A collector's name or host on the date/locality label is optional. - The specimens should be collected by the exhibitor and should focus on Kansas insects.
-Insects may be collected from one county into bordering states and labeled accordingly. - 8.
-Only specimens of the class insect should be included. - Purchased insects are not to be exhibited in collections, but they may be used in educational displays. - 10.
+First (closest to the specimen) is the commonname label and the second label should include date/locality.
+Full county name and state abbreviation should be on the second label.
+A collector's name or host on the date/locality label is optional. - 7.
+Only specimens of the class insect should be included. - Purchased insects are not to be exhibited in collections, but they may be used in educational displays. - 9.
 Specimens of soft bodied insects such as aphids, lice, termites, etc. should be exhibited in alcohol filled vials; however, the use of alcohol filled vials should be limited to only those specimens that lose their shape when pinned, since the vials pose a significant hazard to the rest of the collection if they become loose in transit.